flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-textanalytics-readme.md

 ### More sample code

 These code samples show common scenario operations with the Azure Text Analytics client library.
-The async versions of the samples (the python sample files appended with `_async`) show asynchronous operations with Text Analytics and require Python 3.6 or later.

-Authenticate the client with a Cognitive Services/Text Analytics API key or a token credential from [azure-identity][azure_identity]:
+Authenticate the client with a Cognitive Services/Language API key or a token credential from [azure-identity][azure_identity]:

 - [sample_authentication.py][sample_authentication] ([async version][sample_authentication_async])